ZoneMinder/zoneminder/docs/faq.rst

 This issue is normally down to one of two causes

 1) You are using Internet Explorer and are trying to view multi-part jpeg streams.
 IE does not support these streams directly, unlike most other browsers.
 You will need to install Cambozola or another multi-part jpeg aware plugin to view them.
 To do this you will need to obtain the applet from the Downloads page and install the cambozola.jar file in the same directory as the ZoneMinder php files.
-Then find the ZoneMinder Options->Images page and enable ZM_OPT_CAMBOZOLA and enter the web path to the .jar file in ZM_PATH_CAMBOZOLA.
+Then find the ZoneMinder Options->Images page and enable ``OPT_CAMBOZOLA`` and enter the web path to the .jar file in ``PATH_CAMBOZOLA``.
 This will ordinarily just be cambozola.jar.
-Provided (Options / B/W tabs) WEB_H_CAN_STREAM is set to auto and WEB_H_STREAM_METHOD is set to jpeg then Cambozola should be loaded next time you try and view a stream.
+Provided (Options / B/W tabs) ``WEB_H_CAN_STREAM`` is set to auto and ``WEB_H_STREAM_METHOD`` is set to jpeg then Cambozola should be loaded next time you try and view a stream.

 **NOTE**: If you find that the Cambozola applet loads in IE but the applet just displays the version  of Cambozola and the author's name (as opposed to seeing the streaming images), you may need to chmod (``-rwxrwxr-x``) your (``usr/share/zoneminder/``) cambozola.jar: